 “I have the best of both worlds with a complex commercial practice based in Des Moines,” Brianna says.
 “I enjoy living and working with Iowans.
 It’s more rewarding to leverage my national complex commercial litigation experience to work through issues with clients that often directly impact Iowans and Iowa businesses.”
 The desire to help people in her home state—as well as raise her family in Iowa—brought her commercial litigation practice back to the state.

 Her client’s business needs are at the forefront of Brianna’s approach.
-“I want clients to really see me as a trusted advisor—as an extension of my client,” she says.
+“I want clients to really see me as a trusted advisor—as an extension of them,” she says.
 “I want them to be comfortable with me and enjoy working together as much as possible, despite the fact that oftentimes we are dealing with complex, high-stakes issues.”

 With an undergraduate degree in finance and a certificate in risk management and insurance, Brianna applies her knowledge to understand the inner workings of her clients’ businesses.
 “The first thing I do is understand the issue from the client’s perspective,” she says.
 “I work with the client to determine what a win would look like for them.”
 Working in a variety of industries, Brianna explores her clients’ problems from different angles.
 She is always looking for the best way to achieve the client’s business goals.

 Through upfront thinking, brainstorming, and research, Brianna finds solutions that make her clients happy.
 Often, that’s not the easy answer.
 “I look for a solution that pays dividends in the long-term for the client—even if it’s not the most obvious or quick-fuse solution.”